polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 ## Experiment group search algorithms

-In this introductory sections we demonstrated how to conduct hyperparameters tuning with 2 algorithms;
+In these introductory sections we demonstrated how to conduct hyperparameters tuning with 2 algorithms;
 [grid search](/references/polyaxon-optimization-engine/grid-search/) and [random search](/references/polyaxon-optimization-engine/random-search/).

 Sometimes you might have a large search space where you want to use advanced search algorithms.